Category : AP

 Designing for Touchscreen

 We are indeed entering a new age of Web design and development.
 Far too many options are available now, and there will be far too many in the future to continue adjusting and creating custom solutions for each screen size, device and advancement in technology.
 We should rather start a new era today: creating websites that are future-ready right now.
-Understanding how to make a design responsive to the user doesn’t require too much learning, and it can definitely be a lot less stressful and more productive than learning how to design and code properly for every single device available.
+Understanding how to make a design responsive to the user doesn’t require too much learning, and it can definitely be a lot less stressful and more productive than learning how to design and code properly for every single device available.my thanks to:

 http://www.smashingmagazine.com/2011/01/12/guidelines-for-responsive-web-design/